-This is where things get complicated.
-When you call US Money Reserve, there's a good chance they'll try to sell you on numismatic or "proof" coins rather than standard bullion.
+Here's what we need to warn you about.
+When you call US Money Reserve, they'll likely try to sell you "proof" or "collectible" coins instead of standard bullion.

 The Math Problem